|Back to . . .||This section . . .||

 The Romans and Carthaginians renewed their antagonisms in 218 BC, the beginning of the Second Punic War.
 Under Hannibal, Carthage gained the first round of victories, culminating in Hannibal's crossing of the Alps into Italy (218 BC) and his defeat of the Romans at Cannae (216 BC).
 Hannibal's successes in Italy helped convince many Syracusans that they were allied with the wrong side.

 Hiero honored his treaty with Rome while he lived.
 However, upon his death in 215 BC he was succeeded by his 15-year-old grandson Hieronymos who began negotiations with Hannibal.
 This alarmed the pro-Roman faction within Syracuse, and so in 214 BC while Hieronymos was visiting the neighboring Greek city of Leontini they had him assassinated, ending his 13-month reign.
-His assassination led to civil war in Syracuse between the pro-Carthaginian and pro-Roman factions, during which most of Hiero's family was killed.
+His assassination led to civil strife in Syracuse between the pro-Carthaginian and pro-Roman factions, during which most of Hiero's family was killed.
 The pro-Carthaginian faction was eventually victorious and two brothers of mixed Carthaginian-Syracusan descent, Hippokrates and Epikydes, took control of the city.

 The Romans sent Marcus Claudius Marcellus to Sicily to deal with the Syracusan situation.
 He first took Leontini by force and had some 2000 Carthaginian sympathizers within its walls beaten and beheaded.
 This typical Roman savagery following the defeat of a city squelched any desire of the Syracusans to negotiate with Marcellus.
 Marcellus then besieged Syracuse in 213 BC.
 He attacked the coastal walls of Syracuse with sixty quinqueremes (battleships with five-man oar banks) while his co-commander, Appius Claudius Pulcher, attacked the inland walls with ground troops.